mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 If the above steps do not work, proceed to the next section.

 > **Note 1**: In some firmware the existing `HttpDxe` driver may be locked down to `https://` URIs only (even if the machine has no BIOS UI for HTTP Boot; e.g. Dell OptiPlex 3070).
-This means that `HttpBootDxe` will work, but fail to load from `http://` URIs.
+This means that `HttpBootDxe` will work, but refuse to load (failure message) if loading from `http://` URIs.

-> **Note 2**: In some firmware the existing `HttpBootDxe` driver may produce options which do not work correctly (e.g. blank screen when selected), e.g. because they are designed to work with a firmware UI which is not present when OpenCore is running.
+> **Note 2**: In some firmware the existing `HttpBootDxe` driver may produce options which do not work correctly (e.g. blank screen when selected), because they are designed to work with a firmware UI which is not present when OpenCore is running.
 If so, it may be necessary to use the `UEFI/Unload` config setting to unload the existing driver before loading the `HttpBootDxe` driver provided with OpenCore.

-### Security

-Unfortunately, some or all of the recent CVEs affecting HTTP boot apply to the EDK-2-derived HTTP boot drivers which are currently shipped with OpenCore.
-These vulnerabilities render HTTPS boot vulnerable to MITM attacks.
-The drivers shipped with OpenCore will be updated after fixes have appeared in the EDK-2 code.
-Until such time, HTTP(S) Boot should be considered experimental, and should be avoided in any security critical environment.

 ## Identifying missing network boot drivers